Research & Economic Engagement

 - Integrate BGSU faculty and staff into the region's business community

-By sharing the knowledge, ideas and resources of our Economic Development office and Center for Regional Development, BGSU is working to secure the region’s economic competitiveness and prosperity in a global economy.
+By sharing the knowledge, ideas and resources of our Economic Engagement office and Center for Regional Development, BGSU is working to secure the region's economic competitiveness and prosperity in a global economy.